jesusgf96/Sea-Elements-Prediction-UNet-Based-Models/README.rst

-🌊Coastal sea elements forecasting using U-Net based models
+🌊 Deep coastal sea elements forecasting using U-Net based models
 ========

 Official code from the paper that you can find in the following link: https://arxiv.org/pdf/2011.03303.pdf